LoydNgei/ESHOP/README.md

 # UI

 This is where the React components are.
-This part make up the User Interface
+This part makes up the User Interface

 ## Getting Started